aurelien-genois/etch-a-sketch/README.md

 <img src="screenshot-1.gif" alt="screenshot" width="50%"/><br>
 </p>

-- Can draw in the grid with your mouse (pen) by holding left click
-- Can draw and fill by touching with finger
+- Can draw in the grid with your mouse (pen) by holding left click or by touching with finger
 - Can erase with your mouse (eraser) by holding right click
 - Can choose a color from the color picker or the history palette